code-and-effect/effective_datatables/README.md

 class PostsDatatable < Effective::Datatable

   # The collection block is the only required section in a datatable
-  # It has access to the attributes and filters Hashes, representing the current state.
+  # It has access to the attributes and filters Hashes, representing the current state
   # It must return an ActiveRecord::Relation or an Array of Arrays
   collection do
-    scope = Post.includes(:post_category, :user).where(created_at: filters[:start_date]...filters[:end_date])
+    scope = Post.all.where(created_at: filters[:start_date]...filters[:end_date])
     scope = scope.where(user_id: attributes[:user_id]) if attributes[:user_id]
     scope
   end

-  # Everything in the filters block ends up in a single form.
+  # Everything in the filters block ends up in a single form
   # The form is submitted by datatables javascript as an AJAX post
   filters do
-    # Scopes are rendered as a single radio button form field.
-Works well with effective_form_inputs gem.
+    # Scopes are rendered as a single radio button form field (works well with effective_form_inputs gem)
-    # The scopes only work when your collection is an ActiveRecord class.
-They must exist on the model.
+    # The scopes only work when your collection is an ActiveRecord class, and they must exist on the model
-    # The current scope is automatically applied by effective_datatables to your collection.
+    # The current scope is automatically applied by effective_datatables to your collection
-    # You don't have to consider the current scope when writing your collection block.
+    # You don't have to consider the current scope when writing your collection block
     scope :all, default: true
     scope :approved
     scope :draft
     scope :for_user, (attributes[:user_id] ?
 User.find(attributes[:user_id]) : current_user)

-    # Each filter has a name and a default value.
-The default can be nil.
+    # Each filter has a name and a default value and the default can be nil
-    # Each filter is displayed on the front end form as a single field.
+    # Each filter is displayed on the front end form as a single field
-    # The filters are NOT automatically applied to your collection.
+    # The filters are NOT automatically applied to your collection
-    # You are responsible for considering filters in your collection block.
+    # You are responsible for considering filters in your collection block
     filter :start_date, Time.zone.now-3.months, required: true
     filter :end_date, Time.zone.now.end_of_day
   end